IAmSympathy/Cooked/README.md

 # Contains
 - Infinite amount of levels with progressing difficulty and two types of recipes : Pizzas and Hamburgers
-- Settings to change the music, the difficulty and turn off the volume and
+- Settings to change the music, the difficulty and to turn off the volume

 # Credits
 @Sun-Cy – Menu logic, Customer logic